n01r/WarpX/Docs/source/usage/parameters.rst

 Reduced Diagnostics
 ^^^^^^^^^^^^^^^^^^^

-``ReducedDiags`` allow the user to compute some reduced quantity (particle temperature, max of a field) and write a small amount of data to text files.
+``ReducedDiags`` enable users to compute specific reduced quantities, such as particle temperature, energy histograms, or maximum field values, and efficiently save this in-situ analyzed data to files.
+This shifts analysis from post-processing to runtime calculation of reduction operations (average, maximum, ...) and can greatly save disk space when "raw" particle and field outputs from `FullDiagnostics` can be avoided in favor of single values, 1D or 2D data at possibly even higher time resolution.

 * ``warpx.reduced_diags_names`` (`strings`, separated by spaces)
-    The names given by the user of simple reduced diagnostics.
+    A list of user-given names for reduced diagnostics.
-    Also the names of the output `.txt` files.
+    By default, these names are also prefixing the names of output files.
-    This reduced diagnostics aims to produce simple outputs of the time history of some physical quantities.
-    If ``warpx.reduced_diags_names`` is not provided in the input file, no reduced diagnostics will be done.
+    If ``warpx.reduced_diags_names`` is not provided in the input file, no reduced diagnostics will be activated during the run.
     This is then used in the rest of the input deck;
     in this documentation we use ``<reduced_diags_name>`` as a placeholder.